Sell Your Parents’ House Using Power of Attorney in Massachusetts

 Types of Power of Attorney and Their Uses

-Durable Power of Attorney is crucial because it remains valid even if the signer cannot decide.
-When the main person can’t make important financial decisions or arrange for long-term care, a Durable POA stands in.
-Even if the director is sick or mentally ill, this tremendous force ensures everything goes as planned.
+A Durable Power of Attorney is important because it helps if the signer is unable to make decisions.
+A Durable POA goes into effect when the primary person is unable to make important financial decisions or plan for long-term care.
+Even if the director is sick or mentally ill, this tremendous force makes sure everything goes according to plan.

-Choose the right POA for simple estate or personal management.
-Get legal advice to choose the correct POA so the agent follows the owner’s wishes.
-Knowing what each Power of Attorney can and cannot do can help business owners make good decisions.
+Select the appropriate POA for simple estate or personal administration.
+Get legal advice to select the right POA so the agent follows the owner’s wishes.
+Business owners can make good choices when they know what each Power of Attorney can and cannot do.

 Legal Requirements for Establishing Power of Attorney